-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/ COMMENTS SECTION I (continued): NON-NEGOTIABLE CF RITERIA Non-Negotiable 3.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/ COMMENTS SECTION I (continued): NON-NEGOTIABLE CRITERIA Non-Negotiable 3.
 RIGOR AND BALANCE: Each grade's instructional materials reflect the balances in the standards and help students meet the standards' rigorous expectations, by helping students develop conceptual understanding, procedural skill and fluency, and application.
-6 Yes No REQUIRED 3a) Attention to Conceptual Understanding: Materials develop conceptual understanding of key mathematical concepts, especially where called for explicitly in specific content standards or cluster headings by amply featuring high-quality conceptual problems and questions.
-Yes Conceptual understanding is developed in lessons focused on standards which explicitly call for conceptual understanding.
-For example, Lesson 6.2 targets 7.EE.A.2.
-The problems in this lesson support conceptual understanding as required by this standard.
+6 REQUIRED 3a) Attention to Conceptual Understanding: Materials develop conceptual understanding of key mathematical concepts, especially where called for explicitly in specific content standards or cluster headings by amply featuring high-quality conceptual problems and questions.
+No No instructional learning content is provided in the materials- only assessments through questioning.
+Therefore, materials do not develop conceptual understanding.
+Some assessment questions address conceptual understanding, but strictly from an assessment standpoint.
 REQUIRED 3b) Attention to Procedural Skill and Fluency: Materials give attention throughout the year to individual standards that set an expectation of procedural skill and fluency.
 In grades K-6, materials help students make steady progress throughout the year toward fluent computation.
 In higher grades, sufficient practice with algebraic operations is provided in order for students to have the foundation for later work in algebra.
-Yes Approximately 19 lessons specifically target fluency standards 7.EE.3, 7.EE.4, and 7.NS.1.
+Yes Procedural skill is addressed using a variety of questions and activities.
 REQUIRED 3c) Attention to Applications: Materials are designed so that teachers and students spend sufficient time working with engaging applications, without losing focus on the major work of each grade including ample practice with single-step and multi-step contextual problems that develop the mathematics of the grade, afford opportunities for practice, and engage students in problem solving.
-Yes The materials are designed so that the teachers and students spend a substantial amount of time engaging in meaningful activities that involve application.
+Yes Application problems were offered in assessments.
 REQUIRED 3d) Balance: The three aspects of rigor are not always treated together, and are not always treated separately.
-Yes Some problems address the three aspects of rigor together, and some problems address the aspects separately.
+No Materials do not contain a balance of the three aspects of rigor given that they do not serve to develop conceptual understanding but merely assess it.
 Non-Negotiable 4.
-PRACTICE-CONTENT CONNECTIONS: Materials meaningfully connect the Standards for Mathematical Content and the Standards for Mathematical Practice. ^{7, 8} REQUIRED 4a) The materials connect the Standards for Mathematical Practice and the Standards for Mathematical Content.
-No The Standards for Mathematical Practices are not listed in lessons in the teacher or student text.
-The "Correlation to the Common Core State Standards" document states "The Common Core Standards for Mathematical Practice are embedded throughout the Grade 7 course and can be observed through the Standards for Mathematical Content citations as well as the highlighted pages below" and
+PRACTICE-CONTENT CONNECTIONS: Materials meaningfully connect the Standards for Mathematical Content and REQUIRED 4a) The materials connect the Standards for Mathematical Practice and the Standards for Mathematical Content.
+No Materials did not address the Standards for Mathematical Practice or the Standards for Mathematical Content.